maisiesadler53/Distributed_gol/README.md

 Critical Analysis: Describe the experiments and analysis you carried out.
 Provide a selection of appropriate results.
 Keep a history of your implementations and provide benchmark results from various stages.
 Explain and analyse the benchmark results obtained.
 Analyse the important factors responsible for virtues and limitations of your implementations.

-Make sure your team’s names and user names appear on page 1 of the report. **Do not include a cover page.**
+Make sure your team member’s names and user names appear on page 1 of the report. **Do not include a cover page.**

 ## Viva